Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 #### hide

-If content has `hide: true`, then this content will NOT be displayed in the feed on the site (in any feed).
-But at the same time, this content itself will exist and will be available by link.
+If content has `hide: true`, then this content will not be displayed in the feed on the site (in any feed).
+But at the same time, this content itself will exist and will be available.

 #### draft